A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 ‘Fair enough,’ Alicia said.
 ‘Hogwarts’ champion will be from the upper years anyway.
 We know more than you cute little fourth years.’

-Harry dodged the attempted pat on the cheek.
+Harry leant back from the attempted pat on the cheek.
 ‘Where do the other two champions come from?’

-‘Durmstrang and Beauxbatons, they’re magical schools in Europe.
+‘Durmstrang and Beauxbatons, they’re the biggest and most famous magical schools in Europe.
 Some of their students will probably come here to support their champions when we compete.’

 ‘Well good luck, Angelina.’
 He waved a hand toward the tower.
 ‘I promised the guys I’d play exploding snap with them.’